-(4) In accordance with a three-month FINRA-ordered suspension, Mr. Mathis resigned all positions he held with DPEC Capital, Inc. on May 30, 2012 and Mr. Holderbaum was appointed CEO, Treasurer & Secretary and also continued to act as Financial and Operations Principal.
-In September 2012, Mr. Holderbaum resigned his positions as CEO, Treasurer & Secretary and remained as Financial and Operations Principal and Mr. Mathis was reappointed as CEO, Treasurer & Secretary of DPEC Capital, Inc.
+- (1) Translation of Argentine statutory corporate office. - (2) In accordance with a three-month FINRA-ordered suspension, Mr. Mathis resigned all positions he held with DPEC Capital, Inc. on May 30, 2012 and Mr. Tim F. Holderbaum was appointed CEO, Treasurer & Secretary.
+In September 2012, Mr. Holderbaum resigned his positions as CEO, Treasurer & Secretary and Mr. Mathis was reappointed as CEO, Treasurer & Secretary of DPEC Capital, Inc. Mr. Mathis resigned his position position as President and Secretary of DPEC Capital on September 29, 2015, and Mr. Keith Fasano was appointed President and Secretary of DPEC Capital, Inc. - (3) On April 13, 2015, Ms. Echevarria was appointed to these positions, replacing Mark Downey. - (4) Mr. Manzur Odstroil was appointed Chief Operating Officer of TAR and AWE on April 11, 2015.